 From its gambrel roof to its millstone doorsteps the Tavern is a fine example of the design and technology of the time.
 In addition, the Tavern is furnished much as it was it was when America was in its infancy.
 Many of its furnishings have individual histories which are very interesting; together these items create an image of the life style of the neither rich nor famous circa 1780.
-In recognition of its importance, the Burnham Tavern has been designated as a National Historic Site by the U.S. Department of the Interior, and in 1974 the Tavern was selected as one of the 21 homes in the United States with the most significance to the American Revolution, the only one so selected in the State of Maine.
+In recognition of its importance, the Burnham Tavern has been designated as a National Historic Site by the U.S. Department of the Interior, and in 1974 the Tavern was selected as one of the 21 homes in the United States with the most significance to the American Revolution, the only one so recognized in the State of Maine.

 The Tavern will be open from 10:00 AM until 3:00 PM, Mondays, Tuesdays & Fridays, beginning on Friday, July 7th and continuing through Friday, September 1st.
 In addition, it may be possible to arrange visits at other times if a docent is available.
 Please call 207-733-4577 or e-mail <firstname.lastname@example.org> for more information.

 The Tavern is easy to find, one block off Route 1 on Route 192 in the center of Machias, and there is ample public parking nearby.
 For further information call (207) 733-4577 or e-mail email@example.com.